List of Presidential Medal of Freedom recipients: History

-In 2015, President Barack Obama stated that there was no precedent to revoke a Presidential Medal of Freedom, regarding the award given to stand-up comedian and actor Bill Cosby.
-After being awarded the medal, Cosby was convicted of multiple counts of sexual assault, though the convictions were later overturned.
+In 2015, Obama stated that there was no precedent to revoke a Presidential Medal of Freedom, regarding the award given to stand-up comedian and actor Bill Cosby.
+After being awarded the medal in 2002 by Obama's predecessor, George W. Bush, Cosby was convicted of multiple counts of sexual assault, though the convictions were later overturned.

 The Presidential Medal of Freedom is related to, but distinct from, the Medal of Freedom, an earlier award issued between 1945 and 1963 to honor US civilian contributions to World War II.

 In 2022 at the age of 25, athlete and activist Simone Biles became the youngest person to receive the award.

 Declinations of the award

 Bill Belichick, coach of the New England Patriots, was offered the Presidential Medal of Freedom by President Donald Trump, and initially accepted it, but changed his mind and turned down the medal after the January 6 United States Capitol attack.

 Country musician Dolly Parton turned down the medal twice from Donald Trump.
 Parton said she turned it down the first time because her husband was ill, and the second time because of the COVID-19 pandemic.